RasaHQ/rasa-sdk/changelog/README.md

 text that will be added to the next ``CHANGELOG``.

-The ``CHANGELOG`` will be read by **users**, so this description should be aimed to Rasa OSS users instead of describing internal changes which are only relevant to the developers.
+The ``CHANGELOG`` will be read by **users**, so this description should be aimed to Rasa SDK users instead of describing internal changes which are only relevant to the developers.

 Make sure to use full sentences in the **past or present tense** and use